D4wnstar/aetherwisp/Electromagnetism/Magnetostatics/Ampere's law.md

 $$\nabla\cdot(\nabla\times\mathbf{B})=\mu_{0}(\nabla\cdot\mathbf{J})$$
 which is, in general, not zero.
 It *is* zero in magnetostatics, when using steady currents, but beyond magnetostatics (when dealing with electrodynamics), it cannot be correct.
 Truth is, Ampere's law is actually missing a piece, as Maxwell discovered.

-For a thought experiment, imagine we are charging a [[capacitor]].
+For a thought experiment, imagine we are charging a [[Capacitor]].
 The integral from of Ampere's law is
 $$\oint \mathbf{B}\cdot d\mathbf{r}=\mu_{0}I_\text{enc}$$
 Say I want to use this law on a loop right after a capacitor, beyond the second plate.